 Wrist tendonitis is a condition in which the flexor and/or extensor tendons of the wrist become irritated and inflamed due to overuse (usually during athletics or activities that involve lots of wrist movement).
 Common symptoms of wrist tendonitis include wrist:

-- Splinting or bracing.
-A splint or brace helps hold the wrist is a neutral position.
+A splint or brace helps hold the wrist in a neutral position.

 Surgical intervention is rarely necessary and something that should be discussed on an individual patient basis.

 Recovery time will vary based on the type of tendonitis and the treatment method used.
 Most cases of wrist tendonitis heal within a few weeks.